 The Cube is not waterproof.
 Please apply external protection if the working environment is rainy or humid.

 According to the type, size, dynamic structure, and load, installation of hardware and parameter setting can be diverse.
 However, the connection of electronic devices are similar.
-The following contents will guide you to connect your peripheral to Pixhawk2.1 (The Cube).
+The following contents will guide you to connect your peripheral to The Cube (formerly known as Pixhawk).
 Please follow these steps before your first flight.

 Remark:Please connect the GPS, sensors, telemetry, etc to The Cube according to the pinout.
 Please check the wiring order carefully because most of the peripheral malfunctioning are due to incorrect wiring.
 Since there are limitation on every interface on The Cube, please connect your high-power peripheral to external BEC.